 I have one last quick and easy Easter treat to share with you this week.
 I realize that this it totally last minute and you probably already have your Easter treats all decided on.

-But you really need these cute bunnies in your life…
+But you really need these cute bunnies and these Nutella cream eggs in your life.

 Hopefully a few of you will be inspired to go back to the store for the ingredients to make these adorable bunnies.
 I promise you they are easy.

 It is the perfect edible craft for your children or grandchildren to help you with this weekend.

 Let’s get started with what tools you will need to make these treats easier.
 Quite honestly you could do it without all of these, but this is what I used to make it easier.

 The straws to put the Oreos on, toothpicks to draw on the whiskers, flat marshmallows for ears, the bunny cookie cutter to cut out the ears, tweezers to put on the pink round sprinkles for noses, a paint brush to put on corn syrup that the pink sugar to stick to, candy eyes, and scissors.
 And of course you will need Golden Oreos and white melting chocolate.